Whose Side Are You Leaning On?

 The praise and worship leader often followed with – “whose side are you praying on… fasting on… preaching on…” – the same response rang true.

-Nowadays, the lines between the “Lord’s side” and the enemy’s side have blurred to the point where many straddle the fence or switch Team jerseys depending on the situation, circumstance, and who’s watching.
+Nowadays, the lines between the “Lord’s side” and the enemy’s side have blurred to the point where many straddle the fence or switch Team jerseys depending on the situation, circumstance, or who’s watching.

 Others are clearly standing on UNholy ground, singing praises to the Most High in vain (Matthew 15:9), while unknowingly (or knowingly) enlisting in the army of the accuser, the devil.

 The reasons for the confusion are diverse, for example:

 - Lack of study time in the Bible (2 Timothy 2:15).
 Some followers of Christ do not take it upon themselves to study the Word of God.
 And, when we don’t, we often depend on the interpretations and explanations of others or our own rather than the guidance of the Holy Spirit.